avanwouwe/citadel-browser-agent/README.md

 ### who is Citadel meant for?
 The design objective of Citadel is to allow a CISO or a CIO to secure staff laptops, increase situational awareness and allow DFIR.
 Citadel does check for injection vulnerabilities but competent adversarial users or sites may be able to render compliance verifications ineffective.

+Regular users can gain some benefit from Citadel (web filtering, detection of copy-paste attacks, endpoint controls, etc).
+They can manually install [the installer](https://github.com/avanwouwe/citadel-browser-agent/releases/latest).
+MacOS users must also manually install the extension from the store.

 ### what about the privacy of my staff?
 Citadel has privacy-preserving defaults and allows you to reinforce (or reduce) this protection using the configuration.
 By default:
 * shadow IT detection only logs the name of the site (not the duration or amount of usage)